cosmos/ibc/spec/ics-1-ics-standard/README.md

 - `ibc`  - A standard about the inter-blockchain communication system
 - `util` - A standard about utility features, e.g. message signing

-`author` - ICS author(s) & contact information (in order of preference: email, Github handle, Twitter handle, other contact methods).
+`author` - ICS author(s) & contact information (in order of preference: email, GitHub handle, Twitter handle, other contact methods).
            The first author is the primary "owner" of the ICS and is responsible for advancing it through the standardization process.
            Subsequent author ordering should be in order of contribution amount.